leverimmy/Auto-Proof/README.md

 # Auto-Proof
-Repository for the Course Discrete Mathematics, 2023 Fall
+Repository for the Course Discrete Mathematics(1), 2023 Fall